hamzaaamer/calculator/README.md

 # calculator
- This Premium Calculator is made be Hamza
+ This Premium Calculator is made by a genius
+ Thanks me later